google/WebFundamentals/src/site/device-access/click-to-call/index.markdown

 ---

 {% comment %}
-Guide list content will be output by the landing layout pased on the article collection matching page.id
+Guide list content will be output by the landing layout based on the article collection matching page.id
 {% endcomment %}